-(a) The department, or a sheriff's office acting under s.
-39.3065 [Sheriffs of certain counties to provide child protective investigative services; procedures; funding], and community-based care lead agencies shall ensure that cases in which a child is alleged, suspected, or known to be a victim of commercial sexual exploitation are assigned to child protective investigators25 and case managers who have specialized intensive training in handling cases involving a sexually exploited child.
-The department, sheriff's office, and lead agencies shall ensure that child protective investigators and case managers receive this training before accepting a case involving a commercially sexually exploited child.
+(a) The department and community-based care lead agencies shall ensure that cases in which a child is alleged, suspected, or known to be a victim of commercial sexual exploitation are assigned to child protective investigators46 and case managers who have specialized intensive training in handling cases involving a sexually exploited child.
+The department and lead agencies shall ensure that child protective investigators and case managers receive this training before accepting a case involving a commercially sexually exploited child.